cah-icuro/TX2-sensor-pipeline/README.md

 #### Publish to ROS Topic

 The first step is to send the camera data from the external camera to a ROS node.
-This is accomplished through the [gscam package] (http://wiki.ros.org/gscam).
+This is accomplished through the [gscam package](http://wiki.ros.org/gscam).
 Assuming we already have `roscore` running in another terminal, we run gscam in a new terminal as follows:

 ```bash
 cd catkin_workspace